symbrosia-co/Symbrosia-Controller/MBMon/README.md

 Each device is shown in a section with the device name and IP address displayed.
 Beneath a header each datum is displayed in table format.
 The background color to the header indicates connection status to the device, green or red.
 Occasional red may be displayed if network connectivity is poor or temporarily interrupted, the data request will be re-attempted.
 A prolonged connection error will result in the data values being dashed out indicating stale and invalid data.

+Below the data table is a log window that records a record of logging events and communications errors.

 ## Installation
 MBMon is installed by simply copying the MBMon directory to your desired location on a local hard drive.